 Széchenyi Thermal Bath is the largest natural hot spring spa in Budapest and Europe.
 The neogothic-styled bath was opened in 1913.

 This spa has over 15 pools; 3 of them are large outdoor swimming pools and the rest are smaller and indoors.
-There are also various saunas, steam chambers and rooms where you can get different types of massages.
+There are also various saunas, steam chambers, and rooms where you can get different types of massages.

 The most impressive bath units are located outdoors.
-One of the best experiences is to be in one of the open air thermal water pools heated at 37°C (98°F) in the middle of winter when it is below freezing.
+One of the best experiences is to be in one of the open-air thermal water pools heated at 37°C (98°F) in the middle of winter when it is below freezing.
 (The moment of getting out of the pool is also unforgettable!)

-Strangely, in the hottest outdoor thermal pools you’ll probably see retired Hungarians playing chess in the water.
+Strangely, in the hottest outdoor thermal pools, you’ll probably see retired Hungarians playing chess in the water.
 If you know how to play, they’ll be delighted to challenge you.

-Every day: 6 am – 10 pm.
+Every day: 6 am – 8 pm (schedule may vary).